quotient-im/Quaternion/README.md

 Packagers are very scarce so far, so please step up and support your favourite system!
 Notably, we still need a MacOS maintainer - Quaternion sees no actual usage/testing on this platform yet.
 Build instructions for the source code can be found in BUILDING.md.

+### Requirements
+Quaternion needs Qt version 5.6 or higher.
+On Linux, this is compatible with Debian Stretch and Ubuntu Xenial Xerus with Kubuntu Backports overlay.
+On Windows, all needed libraries are included in the archive - you don't need to separately install anything.

 #### Windows
-The archives published on the GitHub Releases page already include the necessary subset of Qt; you don't need to additionally download and install anything.
+The archives published on the GitHub Releases page already include the necessary subset of Qt; normally you don't need to additionally download and install anything.

-For those who want the very latest version (beware, you are very likely to find it not working), automatic builds for Windows are packaged by AppVeyor CI upon every commit.
+For those who want the very latest version (beware, you may find it not working at times), automatic builds for Windows are packaged by AppVeyor CI upon every commit.
 To get an archive, surf to the [AppVeyor CI page for Quaternion](https://ci.appveyor.com/project/QMatrixClient/quaternion), then go to "Jobs", click on a job for your architecture and find the archive in "Artifacts".
 Once you unpack the archive, **delete or rename** the "bearer" directory (see "Troubleshooting" below for details).

 #### Linux
 Unofficial package for Arch Linux: https://aur.archlinux.org/packages/quaternion/

-Quaternion is at Flathub - to install, use `flatpak --install https://flathub.org/repo/appstream/com.github.quaternion`.
-This is still experimental - please make issues at https://github.com/flathub/com.github.quaternion if you find that Quaternion doesn't work from a Flatpak.
+Flatpaks for Quaternion are available from Flathub.
+To install, use `flatpak --install https://flathub.org/repo/appstream/com.github.quaternion`.
+This is still experimental - please file issues at https://github.com/flathub/com.github.quaternion if you believe there's a problem with Flatpakaging.

-## Requirements
-Quaternion only depends on Qt libraries version 5.2.1 or higher.
-On Linux, this matches the package base of Debian Jessie and Ubuntu Trusty Tar.
-On Windows, all needed libraries are included in the archive - you don't need to separately install anything.

 ## Running
 Just start the executable in your most preferred way - either from build directory or from the installed location.